FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 FMO — Field Marketing Organizations

-A field marketing organization (FMO) is basically the same as an independent marketing organization (IMO).
 FMOs are typically top-level organizations that are licensed to sell health insurance products in most, if not all, states.
-They work with hundreds to thousands of agents and multiple big-name and small-name carriers all across the U.S. Almost all of an FMO’s contracts are direct with carriers, and FMOs are usually able to offer agents contracts that provide higher-than-street-level commissions.
+They work with hundreds to thousands of agents and multiple big-name and small-name carriers all across the U.S. Almost all of an FMO’s contracts are direct with carriers, and FMOs can sometimes offer agents contracts that provide higher-than-street-level commissions.

 While FMOs focus on health insurance products, they may also offer contracting for life insurance products or other types of ancillary insurance coverage.
 Agents who work with an FMO may have production requirements they have to meet to maintain their commission levels.
 It’s also worth noting that agents who partner with an FMO and later wish to leave the organization will have to get a release from the FMO.

-For more information about what to consider when thinking of joining an FMO, check out our post “Ready to Join an FMO?
-10 Things to Consider.”
+For an extensive exploration of FMOs and more information about what to consider when thinking of joining an FMO, check out our free eBook How Insurance FMOs Work.

 IMO — Independent Marketing Organizations